ibm-cloud-docs/codeengine/servicebind-config.md

     ```
     {: pre}

 * Create a {{site.data.keyword.codeengineshort}} workload.

 ### Binding a service instance with a new credential
 {: #bind-credentials}

-- To bind your new service instance to your {{site.data.keyword.codeengineshort}} app and generate a new service credential, use the [**`ibmcloud ce application bind`**](/docs/codeengine?topic=codeengine-cli#cli-application-bind) command.
+- To bind your new service instance to your {{site.data.keyword.codeengineshort}} application and generate a new service credential, use the [**`ibmcloud ce application bind`**](/docs/codeengine?topic=codeengine-cli#cli-application-bind) command.
 - To bind your service instance to a {{site.data.keyword.codeengineshort}} job, use the [**`ibmcloud ce job bind`**](/docs/codeengine?topic=codeengine-cli#cli-job-bind) command.
 - To bind your service instance to a {{site.data.keyword.codeengineshort}} function, use the [**`ibmcloud ce function bind`**](/docs/codeengine?topic=codeengine-cli#cli-function-bind) command.

-To create an app to use for these steps, run the following command.
+To create an application to use for these steps, run the following command.

 ```txt
 ibmcloud ce application create --name my-application --image icr.io/codeengine/hello
 ```
 {: pre}

-1. Identify the name of the service instance that you want to bind to your app, job, or function.
+1. Identify the name of the service instance that you want to bind to your application, job, or function.
 You can find all the service instances that are in your account for your current resource group by running the **`ibmcloud resource service-instances`** command; for example,

     ```txt
     ibmcloud resource service-instances